Editor's Picks

 1GCCO Mex. & Cen.
 Am.
 Coordinator, 2 Faculty of Sciences Herbarium, UNAM

 The Symposium "Mexican Oaks: Current State of Knowledge about Quercus and its Conservation" was held on September 1, 2025.
 It was led by Dr. Maricela Rodríguez Acosta, Coordinator of the Global Consortium for the Conservation for Oak (GCCO), Mexican and Central American region, and Dr. Susana Valencia Ávalos, researcher at the Herbarium of the Faculty of Sciences at Universidad Nacional Autónoma de México (UNAM).
-This Symposium was held within the framework of the XXIII Botanical Congress (CMB 2025) held by the Botanical Society of Mexico, sponsored by the University of Tabasco (Universidad Juárez Autónoma de Tabasco), in the city of Villahermosa.
+This Symposium was held within the framework of the XXIII Botanical Congress (CMB 2025), held by the Botanical Society of Mexico and sponsored by the University of Tabasco (Universidad Juárez Autónoma de Tabasco), in the city of Villahermosa.

 The high species diversity of oaks in Mexico is marked by the intricate physiography, climate diversity, and soil diversity of Mexico, which have been the setting for the evolution of oaks of the subgenus Quercus.
 This has resulted in the highest species diversity of oaks worldwide and the presence of four of the genus's eight sections growing in the Mexican mountains.
 The characteristics of the genus Quercus have led it to be considered a key element in the ecosystem and a model clade for the study of evolutionary processes.
 This is of great relevance to the plant kingdom.